Divestment Act Resources

 The Act requires annual reporting to the Governor and General Assembly.
 The most recent report can be found below.

-The Department of State Treasurer operates one other Divestment Policy concerning Sudan.
-This policy can be accessed on the Department’s policy summary page here
+The Department of State Treasurer operates other Divestment Policies concerning Sudan and Companies Boycotting Israel.
+These policies can be accessed on the Department’s policy summary page here.

 Substantial Positive Action Exception List